callistusystan/Algorithms-and-Data-Structures/Notes/Array Problems.md

 Approach:
 1. There will only be a certain set of elements that we need to remove
 2. If we know the elements we should remove, the untouched elements would be a continuous sequence a,a+1,a+2,a+3,....,a+k
-    - Note that the longest sequence will be help determine the solution, as this means less elements need to be moved.
+    - Observe that the longer the sequence, the less elements we would need to move.
+So it is optimal to find the longest increasing subarray, as it will determine the answer.
 3. Knowing this, we could produce a _pos_ array.
     - We could now use the longest increasing subarray algorithm to find the answer